TimDaub/hetzner-cloud-deploy-server-action/README.md

   `delete-server: false` as an input in your workflow
 - The server's ipv4 is available to subsequent steps by accessing the env variable `SERVER_IPV4`.
+- By default, the action queries the launched server's port 22 (SSH) for maximally 10 seconds.
+Only if this request succeeds, are next steps queued.
+  The idea is that this should allow a following step to immediately connect to ssh.

 ## FAQ